itsroops/vcf_comp_with_gold_standard/README.md

 ### Interactive Mode
 The usage is pretty simple and the interactive dialogs would guide in accepting all the relevant inputs.
-Please execute the script `sh main.sh`.
+Please execute the script by running the command `sh main.sh`.

 ## Outputs
 The outputs from the tool can be categorized into three forms, namely, *log files* and *plot files* and *other result files*.